homan-uppu/writing/2-Essays/Winners take all.md

 In a simple game like Tic Tac Toe, in a competition between two trained players, there are only two values for all choices that correspond to drawing or losing - because a draw can always be forced by trained players.
 In Chess, from any given position of the board, there is a much wider range of values for choices: some are terrible, some are bad, some are good, and some are excellent.
 In Go, there is an even wider range of values of choices than in Chess because it is a more complex game.

-As game complexity increases, the way we use our minds changes.
-For simpler games we can rely fully on our logical mind to calculate the best move.
-The more complex the game is, the more you rely on intuition because you can't calculate all possibilities, and intuition determines which branches you calculate for.
-Choosing which branch to calculate for becomes more important than raw calculation speed as game complexity increases.
+As game complexity increases, how we use our minds changes.
+For simpler games we can rely fully on our rational mind to calculate the best move.
+The more complex the game is, the more we rely on intuition because we can't calculate all possibilities.
+Intuition determines which branches you calculate for, and choosing which branch to calculate for becomes more important than raw calculation speed as game complexity increases.

 The more a game relies on intuition, the more unequal the abilities between players become no matter how much training the players have.
 We can observe this by seeing the ELO ratings of professionals for these games.
 "ELO rating" is a way to calculate relative skills of players: